Sensory loss: Vision loss

 Degrees of vision loss vary dramatically, although the ICD-9 released in 1979 categorized them into three tiers: normal vision, low vision, and blindness.
 Two significant causes of vision loss due to sensory failures include media opacity and optic nerve diseases, although hypoxia and retinal disease can also lead to blindness.
 Most causes of vision loss can cause varying degrees of damage, from total blindness to a negligible effect.
 Media opacity occurs in the presence of opacities in the eye tissues or fluid, distorting and/or blocking the image prior to contact with the photoreceptor cells.
 Vision loss often results despite correctly functioning retinal receptors.
 Optic nerve diseases such as optic neuritis or retrobulbar neuritis lead to dysfunction in the afferent nerve pathway once the signal has been correctly transmitted from retinal photoreceptors.

 Partial or total vision loss may affect every single area of a person's life.
-Though loss of eyesight may occur naturally as we age, trauma to the eye or exposure to hazardous conditions may also cause this serious condition.
+Though loss of eyesight may occur naturally with age, trauma to the eye or exposure to hazardous conditions may also cause this serious condition.
 Workers in virtually any field may be at risk of sustaining eye injuries through trauma or exposure.
 A traumatic eye injury occurs when the eye itself sustains some form of trauma, whether a penetrating injury such as a laceration or a non-penetrating injury such as an impact.
 Because the eye is a delicate and complex organ, even a slight injury may have a temporary or permanent effect on eyesight.

 Hearing loss

 Similarly to vision loss, hearing loss can vary from full or partial inability to detect some or all frequencies of sound which can typically be heard by members of their species.
 For humans, this range is approximately 20 Hz to 20 kHz at ~6.5 dB, although a 10 dB correction is often allowed for the elderly.
 Primary causes of hearing loss due to an impaired sensory system include long-term exposure to environmental noise, which can damage the mechanoreceptors responsible for receiving sound vibrations, as well as multiple diseases, such as CMV or meningitis, which damage the cochlea and auditory nerve, respectively.

 Hearing loss may be gradual or sudden.
 Hearing loss may be very mild, resulting in minor difficulties with conversation, or as severe as complete deafness.
 The speed with which hearing loss occurs may give clues as to the cause.
 If hearing loss is sudden, it may be from trauma or a problem with blood circulation.
 A gradual onset is suggestive of other causes such as aging or a tumor.
-If you also have other associated neurological problems, such as tinnitus or vertigo, it may indicate a problem with the nerves in the ear or brain.
+Associated neurological problems, such as tinnitus or vertigo, may indicate a problem with the nerves in the ear or brain.
 Hearing loss may be unilateral or bilateral.
 Unilateral hearing loss is most often associated with conductive causes, trauma, and acoustic neuromas.
 Pain in the ear is associated with ear infections, trauma, and obstruction in the canal.